DeepShift: Towards Multiplication-Less Neural Networks: Implementation

 \section{Implementation}

-To implement the forward and backward passes, we follow an approach similar to that of \cite{NIPS2016_6573}.
-We used PyTorch to define the forward pass and backward pass for the 2 custom ops: LinearShift and for ConvShift.
-In order to emulate the precision of an actual bitwise shift hardware implementation, the input data to the LinearShift and ConvShift operators and their bias parameters are rounded to fixed-point format precision before applying the forward pass.
+We implement the forward and backward passes of our two custom ops, LinearShift and ConvShift, using PyTorch.
+Similar to \cite{NIPS2016_6573}, we emulate the precision of an actual bitwise shift hardware implementation by rounding the input and bias of both ops to 32-bit fixed-point format precision (16-bit for integer part and 16-bit for fraction part) before applying the forward pass.

-To initialize the weights, we use Kamming initialization for $ W_q $ in DeepShift-Q, and uniform random distribution to initialize $ P $ and $ S $ in DeepShift-PS.
+To initialize the weights, we use Kaiming initialization \cite{he2015delving} for $ W_q $ in DeepShift-Q, and uniform random distribution to initialize $ P $ and $ S $ in DeepShift-PS.